 - Trailing stops allow forex traders to lock in profits while keeping their trades open until the price reaches the trailing stop level.

 - Take-profit specifies the exact price at which to close out an open position for a profit.
 TP order immediately sells security once it reaches a certain level of profit.

-- Breakeven is the point at which a trading position does not make or lose money.
+- Breakeven is the point at which a trading position does not make or lose money even if we use margin trading.
 It is the price at which the trader entered a trading position.